IMD issues thunderstorm warning for seven districts in Odisha - PRAGATIVADI:LEADING ODIA DAILY

-Bhubaneswar: The Regional Meteorological Centre today issued thunderstorm and lightning warning for seven districts in the State.
+Bhubaneswar: The Regional Meteorological Centre today issued thunderstorm and lightning warning for seven districts in the State between 3.15 pm and 7.15 pm.

-As per the latest bulletin, thunderstorm accompanied with hail and gusty surface wind is likely to hit at least seven districts on Fridayb till 9.30 pm in the night.
+As per the latest bulletin, thunderstorm accompanied with hail and gusty surface wind is likely to hit at least seven districts on Tuesday.

-The districts likely to be affected are Keonjhar, Mayurbhanj, Balasore, Bhadrak, Jajpur, Dhenkanal and Angul, the IMD said in its bulletin.
+The districts likely to be affected are Nuapada, Balangir, Kandhamal, Rayagada, Gajapati, Ganjam and Nayagarh, the IMD said in its bulletin.

 Latest doppler weather radar and satellite imageries indicate that thunderstorm accompanied with hail and gusty surface wind speed reaching 50 to 60 kmph likely to occur over the districts today, the bulletin said.